TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          **Note:** In addition, the panel must be enabled for the user as well, using the TSconfig for the user.
-See the :ref:`TSconfig reference <t3tsconfig:useradmpanel>` for more information.
+See the :ref:`TSconfig reference <ext_adminpanel:typoscript-config-admpanel>` for more information.